DUI Lawyer Salt Lake City, UT

 If you refuse chemical testing, blood or urine testing or a breathalyzer test, your license will most likely be suspended for up to a year.
 This is even if your DUI/DWI charges are dropped or you are not convicted.
 Depending on the rules of the state in which you were arrested, this suspension could last up to 12 months.

 To get your license back, you may need to go through a treatment program at your own expense.
 You have to complete the program to apply to get your license back, but there’s no guarantee.
 You may also be charged administrative fees to get your license bank.
 These fees are often based on the length of time you lose your license.
 Expect the fees to be $200 or more, but it depends on the state in which you were arrested.
 Many people aren’t aware that even if they aren’t convicted of a DUI, refusing certain kinds of alcohol testing can result in a loss of their license.
-If you’re worried that a test refusal could impact your license, please speak with a Salt Lake County DUI lawyer for guidance.
+If you’re worried that a test refusal could impact your license, please speak with our law firm for guidance.

 A lot of people choose to plead guilty, but they may do so without realizing their case could have been defended.
 If you plead guilty you are opening yourself up to the possibility of large fines, jail time, license suspension, court fees, higher car insurance rates, negative impact on your job, and expensive DUI training classes.